 Configure the Workstation Authentication Certificate Template

-On the computer where AD CS is installed, click Start, click Administrative Tools, and then click Certification Authority.
+On the computer where AD CS is installed, click Start, click Run, type mmc, and then click OK.

-In the navigation pane, right-click Certificate Templates, and then click Manage.
+In Available snap-ins, double-click Certificate Templates, and then click OK.

 In the details pane, click the Workstation Authentication template.

-On the General tab, in Template display name, type a new name for the certificate template, such as Domain Isolation Workstation Authentication Template.
+On the General tab, in Display Name, type a new name for the certificate template or keep the default name.

 Click the Subject Name tab.
-Make sure that Build from this Active Directory information is selected.
+Ensure that Build from this Active Directory information is selected.
 In Subject name format, select Fully distinguished name.

 Click the Request Handling tab.
-You must determine the best minimum key size for your environment.
-Large key sizes provide better security, but they can affect server performance.
-We recommended that you use the default setting of 2048.
+For Minimum key size, determine the best key character length for your deployment.
+Large key character lengths provide optimal security, but they can impact server performance.
+It is recommended that you keep the default setting of 2048 or, if you deem it appropriate for your deployment, reduce Minimum key size to 1024.